 Still, this hormone replacement therapy can be used to improve vaginal health, vulvovaginal atrophy, and increase vaginal secretions.
 In addition, there is a local low-dose estrogen therapy available to treat vaginal symptoms only.
 Women who have a history of breast cancer or hormonally sensitive cancer shouldn’t take hormone therapy as it may increase the risk of developing further complications.

 Ospemifene & Prasterone

 Ospemifene or Osphena is a non-hormonal treatment option to treat moderate to severe genitourinary syndrome of menopause.
 The prasterone or Intrarosa is a type of vaginal insert that delivers the hormone directly to the vagina to relieve the painful symptoms during sexual intercourse.
 This medication is used for severe and moderate vaginal atrophy.

 Still, women with a history of breast cancer treatment aren’t allowed to take these medications as it may increase the risk of developing more complications.

-Vaginal dilators are the most preferred option to treat vaginal atrophy especially in women with breast cancer treatment history.
-This is a nonhormonal treatment that can stretch the muscles in the vaginal area and stimulate the production of vaginal fluids.
-This helps to prevent the vaginal area from narrowing down and reduce the pain during sexual intercourse.
+Vaginal dilators are the most preferred option to treat vaginal atrophy, especially in women with a breast cancer treatment history.
+This is a non-hormonal treatment that can stretch the muscles in the vaginal area and stimulate the production of vaginal fluids.
+This helps to prevent the vaginal area from narrowing down and reduces the pain during sexual intercourse.